arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 1 - Notes.md

 int i = 0;
 ```

-Remember **Boolean Expressions8**?
+Remember **Boolean Expressions**?
 They're something that can be either true or false.
 In Scratch, we might ask whether `i < 50` to keep track of a score or something like that.
 In C?

 ```
 i < 50